 Experts say there's no single answer to how often people should shampoo.
 You may not need to do it as often as you think.
-It usually comes down to personal preference.
+It usually comes down to personal preference -- and your hair's texture.
 For guidance, take a look at your hair type and styling choices.

 “I have always said, ‘It’s fine to go a few days without shampooing,’” says Alli Webb, professional hair stylist and founder of Drybar.
 “For hair that’s normal in terms of oiliness and medium weight, I sometimes tell my clients to go as long as they can without shampooing.”

 The idea behind this?
 Shampooing too often may lead to hair that’s less than lush.